 One person who reached out to me recently was my friend Deniz.
 He shared his difficulty with real estate investing over the past 13 years.
 He's had tenant issues, rent competition and overall, it's been difficult as he's moved out of DC and into the suburbs as a new father.

-Our conversation made me want to get more perspectives, pros and cons of real estate investing.
+Our conversation made me want to get more perspectives, the pros and cons of real estate investing.
 We're considering making a $100,000+ investment.
 I want to make sure our family is making a smart move.

 With that said, here are 13 additional pros and cons from former and current real estate investors: